 The survival of the dog requires surgical removal of the worms from the heart and blood vessels.
 The physical removal of the worms helps restore blood flow to give the dog a chance of survival.
 Without surgery, the chance of survival is small.

 Numerous medications are available that prevent heartworm infections from occurring in a susceptible dog.
 Most of these medications are either tablets or topical medications for monthly application.
 Though every medication can have unwanted side effects, these drugs are generally safe and effective if used correctly.

 Alternatively, there is an injection that provides protection for 6 months.

 Why prevent heartworms rather than treat the infection if it occurs?

-- Heartworms can cause significant damage to the circulatory system before they are detected.
+- Heartworms can cause significant damage to the circulatory system before a diagnosis.
 The damage is likely to be irreversible.

-- Treating an existing infection carries the risk of complications, even though modern treatments are safer than those used in the past.
+- The treatment carries the risk of complications, even though modern treatments are safer than those used in the past.

-- Strict cage rest is required for long periods of time during the treatment—sometimes as long as 6-8 weeks or longer.
+- The dog needs to be under strict cage rest for long periods of time during the treatment—sometimes as long as 6-8 weeks or longer.

-- Heartworm treatment is not guaranteed to kill all of the infecting heartworms.
+- Heartworm treatment might not kill all of the infecting heartworms.